NEO Surveyor: Telescope and camera

 Asteroids are dark, with albedos of at most 30% and as low as 5%.
-An optical telescope looks for the light they reflect and can therefore only see them when looking away from the Sun at the sunlit side of the asteroids, and not when looking towards the sun at the unlit backside of the object.
-In addition, opposition surge makes asteroids even brighter when the Earth is close to the axis of sunlight.
+An optical telescope looks for the light they reflect and can therefore only see them when looking away from the Sun at the sunlit side of the asteroids, and not when looking towards the Sun at the unlit backside of the object.
+In addition, opposition surge makes asteroids even brighter when the Earth is close to the axis of sunlight, and the sky on Earth is much brighter in daytime.
 The combined effect is equivalent to the comparison of a Full moon at night to a New Moon in daytime, and the light of the Sun-lit asteroids has been called "full asteroid" similar to a "full moon".

-Evidencing this bias, over half (53%) of the known Near Earth objects were discovered in just 3.8% of the sky, in a 22.5° cone facing directly away from the Sun, and the vast majority (87%) were first found in only 15% of the sky, in the 45° cone facing away from the Sun.

 A telescope operating at thermal infrared wavelengths instead detects their surfaces that have been warmed by the Sun and is almost equally sensitive to their lit and unlit sides, but needs to operate in space to achieve good sensitivity over a wide field of view.

-The NEO Surveillance Mission will employ a 50 cm infrared telescope operating wide-field cameras at two thermal infrared wavelength channels for a total wavelength range between 4 µm and 10 µm.
-Its field of view is 11.56 square degrees.
-It will use a modified version of the HgCdTe Astronomical Wide Area Infrared Imager (HAWAII) mercury–cadmium–telluride detector developed by Teledyne Imaging Sensors.
+The NEO Surveillance Mission will employ a 50 cm infrared telescope operating wide-field cameras at two thermal infrared wavelength channels for a total wavelength range between 4 μm and 10 μm.
+The camera will have two channels: NC1 has a wavelength range of 4–5.2 μm and NC2 spans 6–10 μm.
+NC1 is intended to detect background stars for astrometric registration and calibration, as well as the measurement of effective temperatures.
+NC2 is optimized to maximize sensitivity to typical NEO thermal emission at 200-300 K. Its field of view is 11.56 square degrees.
+It will use a version of the Astronomical Wide Area Infrared Imager (HAWAII) mercury–cadmium–telluride detector modified by Teledyne Imaging Sensors for optimal sensitivity in the NC1 and NC2 bands.
 The mission prototype detector was successfully tested in April 2013.
 The detector array is 2,048 × 2,048 pixels and will produce 82 gigabits of data per day.
 For good infrared performance without the use of cryogenic fluid refrigeration, the detector will be passively cooled to 30 K using techniques proven by the Spitzer Space Telescope.
-Unlike its predecessor NEOWISE, it will therefore not suffer from a performance degradation due to running out of coolant (its mission duration will however still be limited, as the orbital station keeping needed to maintain its position at SEL1 uses propellant).
+Unlike its predecessor NEOWISE, it will therefore not suffer from a performance degradation due to running out of coolant (its mission duration will however still be limited, as the orbital station keeping needed to maintain its position at Sun–Earth L1 uses propellant; also, cosmic radiation will slowly degrade the detectors over time).